aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 You will now receive an email from Amazon SNS whenever backup data from this system is not copied to Amazon S3 at least once a day.

 ## Troubleshooting
-If metrics have not been created for each of the backup folders, you can view the AWS Lambda logs in a number of ways:
+If metrics have not been created on the CloudWatch dashboard for each of the backup folders, you can view the AWS Lambda **CustomMetricsFunctions** logs to identify the problem.
+You can view the AWS Lambda logs in a number of ways:
-- using the AWS SAM CLI, with the correct stack name you chose when running the `sam deploy --guided` command earlier, this command will show the AWS Lambda logs:
+- using the AWS SAM CLI, with the correct stack name you chose when running the `sam deploy --guided` command earlier, [this command will show the AWS Lambda logs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-logs.html):

     `sam logs --stack-name monitor-backups-to-amazon-s3-using-amazon-cloudwatch`
 - using the [Lambda console](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html#monitoring-cloudwatchlogs-console)

-The logs will indicate that the **CustomMetrics** function created a CloudWatch metric and dimension for a file uploaded to `s3://myuniquebucket/web/backup-2023-09-14.tar.gz`
+The logs will indicate that the **CustomMetricsFunctions** created a CloudWatch metric and dimension for a file uploaded to `s3://myuniquebucket/web/backup-2023-09-14.tar.gz`

 ```
 2023/10/13/[$LATEST]fbd13160e9794b9da58305d2765ed9c6 2023-10-13T14:04:15.719000 INIT_START Runtime Version: python:3.11.v14     Runtime Version ARN: arn:aws:lambda:af-south-1::runtime:f718e534828938076c2b13386127506049c7b53188aace2667ca4ab835d5de40